Vision Zero SF

 Please join us in our mission to end traffic deaths.

-Visit the city's Vision Zero website
+Visit Vision Zero SF

-The Vision Zero Action Strategy outlines the initiatives and actions Vision Zero San Francisco will take to advance Vision Zero.
+The Vision Zero Action Strategy outlines the initiatives and actions Vision Zero SF will take to advance Vision Zero.
 The strategy was developed by the City and County of San Francisco, co-chaired by the San Francisco Municipal Transportation Agency and Department of Public Health, with leadership from the Mayor’s Office and the Board of Supervisors, and in coordination with local community groups and advocacy organizations.

 Read the Vision Zero Action Strategy

-View the Safe Streets Dashboard
+View the VZ Safe Streets Dashboard